pritamhazra21/big-data/ch4.md

 7. Verify the results: After running the test, check if the actual output matches the expected output defined in your assertions.
 MRUnit provides assertion methods to compare the output produced by the MapReduce job with the expected values.

 By following these steps, you can use MRUnit to write unit tests for your MapReduce code, ensuring that your MapReduce logic functions correctly and handles different input scenarios as expected.

+## 5. test data and local tests

+When it comes to testing MapReduce jobs using MRUnit, you have a couple of options for providing test data and running tests locally.
+Here's how you can handle test data and perform local tests:

+1. Generating test data: You can generate test data programmatically within your test cases.
+For example, you can create a small dataset using hardcoded values or use libraries to generate synthetic data that represents the input your MapReduce job expects.

+2. Sample input data: If you have sample input data that you want to use for testing, you can include it in your test resources.
+Create input files or directories containing the data you want to process.
+MRUnit allows you to specify the input paths for your MapReduce job, so you can point it to the sample data you've included in your test resources.

+3. Local testing: MRUnit allows you to execute MapReduce jobs in a local test environment, simulating the MapReduce execution on a single machine.
+This is useful for running tests quickly and verifying the correctness of your MapReduce code without the need for a full Hadoop cluster.
+MRUnit provides utilities to set up the local testing environment and execute the MapReduce job using the local runner.

+Here's a simple example demonstrating how to use MRUnit for local testing:
+,,,
+@RunWith(MockitoJUnitRunner.class)
+public class MyMapReduceTest {

+    @Test
+    public void testMapReduceJob() throws Exception {
+        // Set up the test input
+        List<Pair<LongWritable, Text>> input = new ArrayList<>();
+        input.add(new Pair<>(new LongWritable(1), new Text("input data")));

+        // Set up the expected output
+        List<Pair<Text, IntWritable>> expectedOutput = new ArrayList<>();
+        expectedOutput.add(new Pair<>(new Text("input"), new IntWritable(1)));
+        expectedOutput.add(new Pair<>(new Text("data"), new IntWritable(1)));

+        // Create an instance of your MapReduce job MyMapReduceJob job = new MyMapReduceJob();

+        // Configure the job and set the input path job.setMapperClass(MyMapper.class);
+        job.setReducerClass(MyReducer.class);
+        job.setInputPath(new Path("input"));

+        // Create a test driver
+        MapReduceDriver<LongWritable, Text, Text, IntWritable, Text, IntWritable> driver = MapReduceDriver.newMapReduceDriver(job);

+        // Set the input and expected output driver.withAll(input);
+        driver.withAllOutput(expectedOutput);

+        // Run the test
+        List<Pair<Text, IntWritable>> output = driver.run();

+        // Perform assertions on the output
+        Assert.assertEquals(expectedOutput, output);
+    }
+}

+,,,